ICHEC/crash-course-python/README.md

 - [https://ichec.github.io/crash-course-python/](https://ichec.github.io/crash-course-python/)

 Which has a browser based jupyter lab setup to provide interactive learning experience.
-The content is available through [notebook](./notebook.ipynb).
+The content is available through [notebook.ipynb](./notebook.ipynb).
+Alternatively, the file [overview.md](./overview.md) contains the overview of the content, along with section specific video links as well.

 1. Fundamentals
 2. Flow Control and I/O